Back to Health News & Stories

 Atrial fibrillation (AFib) can feel like your heart is about to fly out of your chest.
 While you’ll remain earthbound, this common type of irregular heart rhythm can cause blood clots to form, heightening your chances of having a stroke.

 People with AFib often take a blood thinner to reduce the risk of stroke.
-But if you have AFib not related to a heart valve problem and can’t take long-term blood thinners due to bleeding concerns, the Watchman, a parachute-shaped device the size of a quarter implanted within your heart, could be your answer.
+But if you have AFib that is unrelated to a heart valve problem and can’t take long-term blood thinners due to bleeding concerns, the Watchman, a parachute-shaped device the size of a quarter implanted within your heart, could be your answer.

 The Watchman device closes off the left atrial appendage, the area in the heart where blood clots most commonly form and can travel to the brain, causing a stroke.